Skip to content

 Herbarium Specimen — Asclepias scaposa Vail collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-24. Showy Milkweed (Asclepias speciosa), a Texas Milkweed for Medium to Dry Soils
+24. Showy Milkweed (Asclepias speciosa), a Milkweed for Medium to Dry Soils

-Showy Milkweed (Asclepias speciosa): This Texas milkweed is native to the northern counties of the state (Kartesz 2015).
+Showy Milkweed (Asclepias speciosa): Showy milkweed is native to the northern counties of Texas (Kartesz 2015).
 In the wild, showy milkweed grows in mesic to dry open areas such as roadsides, fields, and woodlands.
 Growing from 1 to 3 feet tall, this plant has purple to pink flowers that bloom from April to June.

-In a garden setting, showy milkweed is hardy in zones 3-9 and requires places of full sun having medium to dry well-drained soil.
-Seeds for showy milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, showy milkweed is hardy in zones 3-9 and requires places of full sun having medium to dry well-drained soil.
+Seeds of showy milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Pinkish flowers of showy milkweed (Asclepias speciosa).